atikash/glaucusProblem/README.md

     either use the .sql file present inside the 'Extra_Resources' folder or simply run each command present in the file one by one to setup the database.

 ### Step 3
-    use 'select * from number' to verify that there is only one entry in the table with id=0 & number=0.
+    use 'select * from number;' to verify that there is only one entry in the table with id=0 & number=0.

 ### Step 4
     Checkout the code and build the maven project locally.